strangenewcoder/VeeamDesigner-public/walkthrough.md

 From this, I set out to build a tool that can generate:

-1. **Draw.io schematics** of a Veeam infrastructure, including TCP/IP port information
+1. **Draw.io schematics** of a Veeam infrastructure, including TCP/IP port information.
-2. **Firewall rule representations** of a Veeam infrastructure, including TCP/IP port information
+2. **Firewall rule representations** of a Veeam infrastructure, including TCP/IP port information.

 ## How it works

-**veeamdesigner** operates in two phases:
+**VeeamDesigner** operates in two phases:

-- A **one-time setup phase** that builds and normalizes a local database of Veeam port information from the official documentation
+- A **one-time setup phase** that builds and normalizes a local database of Veeam port information from the official documentation.
-- A **per-project generation phase** that produces Draw.io diagrams and firewall rule outputs from a user-defined infrastructure description
+- A **per-project generation phase** that produces Draw.io diagrams and firewall rule outputs from a user-defined infrastructure description.

 To support this, a set of utility scripts was created an are provided under the `utility/` directory.